-The Cryogenics Equipment is located in the Antenna Turn Head, and is made up of two primary components, the Helium Compressor and the Cryogenics RF Enclosure (Figure 18).
+The Cryogenics Equipment is located in the Antenna Turn Head, and is made up of the Helium Compressor and the Cryogenics RF Enclosure.
+The dry air system is also located in the Antenna Turn Head (Figure 18).
 The EEC subsystem shall provide: